 Sessions began in 2015 for Trainee Interns (TIs) on clinical rotation in Southland Hospital, and Southern Institute of Technology (SIT) third-year Bachelor of Nursing and enrolled nursing students.
 About eight conjoint sessions a year were held, involving approximately 30 TIs and 92 nursing students.
 The sessions were developed and are supported by a team drawn from SIT, Southland Hospital and the Dunedin School of Medicine.

-Since 2016, final-year Masters of Dietetics students on clinical placement in Southland have been involved in the training, and Physiotherapy students since 2017.
+Since 2016, fourth-year medical students and final-year Masters of Dietetics students on clinical placement in Southland have been involved in the training, and Physiotherapy students since 2017.
 It is also intended to expand the programme through related research activities.

 A detailed account of the programme is available here (PDF 274 KB).